itsmeludo/PhylOligo/README.md

 * Build a cladogram from the distance matrix.
 * Interactively ask the user to explore the cladogram and select clads that might correspond to untargeted sequences based on the interpretation of the topology.
 * Export clad-specific fasta files:
-  * To inspect their potential origin for example with blast or GOHTAM \citep{Menigaud}
+  * To inspect their potential origin for example with blast or GOHTAM Ménigaud /et al./ 2012
   * To use as learning material in ContaLocate